We’re all obsessed with conversion rates — and for good reason: They’re a measuring stick for funnel success.

 It’s still a good measuring stick, especially when measuring changes when everything else (including your traffic strategy) hasn’t changed.
 That said, it’s always good to run the sales numbers too.

-Always look at your funnel from a system-perspective because conversion rates can be misleading if you ignore what changing around them.
+Always look at your funnel from a system perspective because conversion rates can be misleading if you ignore what is changing around them.